On speaking

 Want to learn from me?

-If you or your team are likely to benefit from learning how to use these tools the fast way, join a workshop!
-Or reach out if you want training for your team!
+If you or your team are likely to benefit from learning how to use these tools the fast way, join a workshop, or reach out if you want training for your team!

 Also, if you know someone who would benefit it would be very helpful if you shared a link and a kind word.